Some of the Most Common Reasons Why People Tend to Develop the Condition May Include Any of the Following:

 Overall, anything that compresses, irritates, or crowds the median nerve located in the carpal tunnel area can result in developing the condition.
 For instance, a wrist fracture can sometimes narrow the tunnel and subsequently irritate the median nerve as well as the inflammation and swelling from rheumatoid arthritis.

 Since every case is unique, it can be difficult for pain management specialists in Atlanta to pinpoint the actual cause 100 percent of the time.
 It could be that a combination of many risk factors contributes to the development of the disorder.

 V. K. Puppala, M.D. is located in Villa Rica, GA and serves patients throughout the Metro Atlanta area at his Atlanta pain clinic.
 As the premier pain management specialist in Atlanta, he treats all his patients with great compassion and respect.
-Dr. Puppala takes a multidisciplinary approach by using a variety of minimally invasive interventional methods including practical restoration and effective medication management.
+Dr. Puppala takes a multidisciplinary approach by using a variety of minimally invasive interventional methods including practical treatment and effective medication management.
 Call 770-627-7246 or 770-MAP-PAIN today to schedule an appointment with him.